NLnetLabs/rpki-doc/source/krill/testing.rst

        See: :krill_api_ca_get:`GET /v1/cas/ca <cas~1{ca_handle}>`

-Add a Child to the embedded TA
+Add a Child to the Embedded TA
 """"""""""""""""""""""""""""""

 If you are using an embedded TA for testing then you will first need to add your